 Shoulder

-Summer peaks at 98°F in July—visit early morning before heat builds and cool off in Varzob Gorge after.
-September and October are excellent: warm days, cool nights, and golden autumn colors.
+Summer peaks near 98F in July; visit early morning before the heat builds, then cool off in Varzob Gorge after.
+September and October are excellent, with warm days, cool nights, and golden autumn colors.
 Weekend wedding gatherings continue through autumn, filling the fortress with local celebration.

 Winter